NoahCardoza/graphql-query-constructor/README.md

 ### Example

-A more detailed example can be found inside the [tests folder](tests).
+A more detailed example can be found inside the [example folder](example).